nexes/algo/README.md

 ## Algo

-A small crate of commonly used sorting algorithms for any generic type that implements PartialOrd and copy.
+A small crate of commonly used sorting algorithms for any generic type that implements PartialOrd and Copy.

 The crate can be found here: [Crate](https://crates.io/crates/rs_algo)